 Please visit FAQs for further explanations and questions.

-Our advocacy and community groups provide an opportunity to help raise awareness with others in a similar situation as yourself and also provide a platform to receive helpful resources within a community to navigate the immigration system as a dependent or aged-out individual.
+Our advocacy community provides an opportunity to help raise awareness with others in a similar situation as yourself and also provide a platform to navigate the immigration system as a dependent or aged-out individual.

-For more information on a community dedicated to resources, please visit: The Hidden Dream Community.
+For more information on another community dedicated to providing resources, visit: The Hidden Dream Community.